 For example, late last year on the 29th of December 2016, the US Department of Labour released the weekly unemployment claims report.
-The report showed a lot less unemployed individuals in the US, which was great for the US economy and the Forex market responded in kind:
+The report showed a lot fewer unemployed individuals in the US, which was great for the US economy, and the Forex market responded in kind:

-That single announcement caused a shift of over 1,500 pips, and any trader who was in on that trade would have certainly celebrate a good year.
-In fact, these economic news releases produce the biggest moves in the Forex market, and fundamental analysts make the most out of them by cashing in.
+That single announcement caused a shift of over 1,500 pips, and any trader who was in on that trade would have certainly celebrated a good year.
+These economic news releases produce the biggest moves in the Forex market, and fundamental analysts make the most out of them by cashing in.

 The most important news announcements are: